|Location||Operator||CTP Consolidation Entity||Other JV Participants|

 Gas was discovered at the Palm Valley 1 well in 1965 with the gas primarily reservoired in an extensive fracture system in the Lower Stairway Sandstone, Horn Valley Siltstone and Pacoota Sandstones at depths from 1,800 to 2,200 m.
 The anticlinal structure is approximately 29 km in length and 14 km in width with well locations initially selected from surface mapping and ease of access.

-The Palm Valley Gas Field comprises four gas producers with one well used to reinject water and four wells used for pressure monitoring.
-Three wells did not flow gas at economic rates and were plugged were abandoned.
+The Palm Valley Gas Field comprises four gas producers with one well used to reinject water and five wells used for pressure monitoring.
+Two wells did not flow gas at economic rates and were plugged were abandoned.
 After cumulative production of 183 PJ, the field was shut in between 2015 and 2018 during a market-constrained period.

 In 2019, the Northern Gas Pipeline began commercial operation and provided access to the east coast gas market.
 The Palm Valley Field was ramped up to an initial rate of approximately 8 TJ/d before levelling at 6 TJ/d after a number of months.
 Palm Valley 13 (PV13) was drilled in 2018 and brought online in May 2019.
 As at January 2020, PV13 has continued to reliably produce approximately 7 TJ/d, bringing Palm Valley’s capacity to 13 TJ/d.